rspamd/docs.rspamd.com/docs/configuration/metrics.md

 The default value for this setting is `1.0`, indicating no weight increase is applied.
 By raising this value, the score of messages with multiple matching `spam` rules is amplified.
 It's important to note that negative score values do not affect this value.

 * `subject` - string value that replaces the message's subject if the `rewrite subject` action is applied.
 Original subject can be included with `%s`.
-Message score can be filled using `%d` extension.
+Message score can be filled using `%d`.
 * `unknown_weight` - weight for unknown rules.
-If this parameter is specified, all rules can add symbols to this metric.
-If such a rule is not specified by this metric then its weight is equal to this option's value.
-Please note, that adding this option means that all rules will be checked by Rspamd, on the contrary, if no `unknown_weight` metric is specified then rules that are not registered anywhere are silently ignored by Rspamd.
+If set, all rules may add symbols to this metric.
+If a rule is not specified in the metric, its weight defaults to this value.
+Without this option, rules not registered in any metric are ignored.